Defining Feature Restriction Policy¶

 Currently, the SAP Fiori Client forcefully disables features that are explicitly disabled at the server through settings exchange.
 But it is a good idea to verify a specific feature is enabled before calling the feature in the Web application (or underlying component that consumes the application).

-In SAP BTP cockpit, select Mobile Applications > Native/Hybrid or SAP Mobile Cards.
+In SAP mobile service cockpit, select Mobile Applications > Native/Hybrid or SAP Mobile Cards.

 Select an application, then select Mobile Settings Exchange under Assigned Features.